panxiuwen/Hackintosh_Dell3543/README.md

 # AppleALC layout-id test results

-03:Headphones only have accompaniment
+03: Headphones only have accompaniment

-13:Headphones only have accompaniment and microphone is useless
+13: Headphones only have accompaniment and microphone is useless

-17:same as 03
+17: same as 03

-27:microphone is useless
+27: microphone is useless

-28:same as 03
+28: same as 03

 # Credit